 To have “pleasing proportions”.
-In modeling, this means relatively long arms and legs, and a body that is slim, or has a well-formed waist, if a plus model.
+In modelling, this means relatively long arms and legs, and a body that is slim, or has a well-formed waist, if a plus model.

 A sheet stating a model’s education, experience, and vital statistics.
 The résumé is usually attached to a composite.

 Payments made to a model or actor for continued use of their images.
-In modeling “residuals” are usually paid when the usage rights originally purchased by the client have expired, and the client wants to continue to use the .
+In modelling “residuals” are usually paid when the usage rights originally purchased by the client have expired, and the client wants to continue to use the.

 The Screen Actors Guild

-This when a modeling agency signs a model from her current agency.
+This when a modelling agency signs a model from her current agency.
 From the term, it isn’t a practice that agencies appreciate.

 86. SHOW CARD